scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

 .. exception:: Error(Exception)

-Base class for all module exceptions where built-in exception classes are not appropriate.
+Base class for all module exceptions.

 .. exception:: InterpretError(Error, ValueError)

+Inappropriate interpretation of binary data.
+For example using the 'bytes' property on a bitstring that isn't a whole number of bytes long.

 .. exception:: ByteAlignError(Error)